mgds/geomapapp/README.md

 ## README.md
 This file.

-## build.xml
-The build file used to create the signed Unix and Windows jar files.

-## buildUnsigned.xml
+## pom.xml
-The build file used to create the unsigned Apple jar files.
+The build file used to compile GMA and create the unsigned jar files.
+Since it's a Maven build, it also manages GMA's dependencies.

-## haxby/ and org/
+## src/main/java
-Directories that contain the Java source code for GeoMapApp.
+Contains the Java source code for GeoMapApp.

-## resources/
+## src/main/resources/
 A directory that contains the various resources required by GeoMapApp, e.g. external libraries, images, icons, color look up tables, etc.